kelvinleong/kelvinleong.github.io/_posts/2015-12-01-Find-Referenced-Tables.markdown

 ORDER BY TREE.TABLE_NAME, TREE.LVL;
 ~~~

 As shown, the hierarchical query result is nested as a Tree table for join operation.
+This query provides a better performance compared with another solution mentioned in the the following section.

-I find another slow solution from the other, it's easy to understand but with less efficiency as too many join operations to perform for getting the result.
+Another solution for retrieving referenced tables of a given table.

 ~~~sql
   SELECT	AC.Table_Name,		--Source